 Co-Founder & PhD

-DiogenX’ lead program is focused on modulating the Wnt/β-catenin signalling pathway to regenerate pancreatic insulin-producing beta cells.
+DiogenX’ lead program, DGX-01, modulates the Wnt/β-catenin signalling pathway to regenerate pancreatic insulin-producing beta cells.

-Diogenx candidate specifically activates the Wnt/beta-catenin signaling pathway in pancreatic beta cells.
+DGX-01 specifically activates the Wnt/beta-catenin signaling pathway in pancreatic beta cells.
 The Wnt/beta-catenin signaling pathway is a highly conserved pathway, normally acting during embryonic development and in regenerating tissues.
-By modulating this pathway in beta cells, our drug candidate induces their replication.
-The company has demonstrated its efficacy in preventing and reversing diabetes in in vivo models of type 1 diabetes and achieved a first proof of principle with a significant increase in functional insulin-producing human beta cells in preclinical experiments.
+By modulating this pathway in beta cells, DGX-01 induces their replication.
+The company has demonstrated its efficacy in in vivo models of type 1 diabetes and achieved a first proof of principle with a significant increase in functional insulin-producing human beta cells in preclinical experiments.

-Long term exposure was well tolerated in preclinical studies, supporting the ability to safely intervene on the Wnt/β-catenin pathway with DiogenX’s approach.
-By restoring a functional pancreatic function, DiogenX drug candidate could also avoid episodes of hypoglycemia, a common, yet severe, side effects of insulin administration.
+Long term exposure to DGX-01 was well tolerated in preclinical studies, supporting the ability to safely intervene on the Wnt/β-catenin pathway with DiogenX’s approach.
+By restoring a functional pancreatic function, DGX-01 could also avoid episodes of hypoglycemia, a common, yet severe, side effects of insulin administration.

 For the last century and the first use of exogenous insulin, there has been no new treatment for T1D patients.
 In 2023, the first disease modifying drug was approved, for non symptomatic patients, with the aim to protect remaining beta cells and prevent or delay diabetes onset.